 It’s late summer, and right now I am ALL about the peaches.
 And the zucchini!

-In the last few weeks I’ve shared my favorite peach cobbler recipe, as well as a killer zucchini bread.
+You might remember my favorite peach cobbler recipe and a killer zucchini bread.
 And today we are combining the two for these incredible peach zucchini crumb muffins.

 This peach zucchini crumb muffin recipe is based off of my favorite chocolate chip muffins recipe.
 I’ve just tweaked it a little bit to make it more healthy, and added a crown of cinnamon streusel.